Dates & Time: 3 Wednesdays, November 5th, 12th, and 19th, 6:30pm-9pm

 Imagine your attitude as an art supply.
 Imagine riding the subway to learn to draw.
 Understand how what you hear becomes what you remember.
 See your life today as if viewed from the future.
 Learn to translate what annoys you into humor with Flash Rosenberg’s creativity classes.

 Flash Perception Lab is a series of adventures designed to accelerate your awareness and refine your technical skills for expressing ideas in writing, drawing and photography.
-You will actively make notes and art during each session.
+You will actively make notes and art during each of these creativity classes.

 The point is to start from the idea.
 Then instead of teaching how to use “just one” art medium, you will learn how to use all available tools and technologies to give voice to your vision.